OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 * How to contact those in charge of the project.
 * Links to any external documentation or websites.

+> **Pro-tip**: Consider starting off with a short thank you note for people taking the time to consider contributing - they have clicked on the file to learn more after all!
+If there are other methods of recognition that you have in mind, make sure to include them in here too.

 Here, you are essentially trying to encourage people to volunteer their time to advance your project.
 Make sure to be welcoming and friendly, and be precise about how people can engage.
 When writing this, make sure to think about it from the user perspective - how can you make their life easier when submitting pull requests and opening issues to make the whole project run more smoothly.

-> **Pro-tip**: Consider starting off with a short thank you note for people taking the time to consider contributing - they have clicked on the file to learn more after all!
-If there are other methods of recognition that you have in mind, make sure to include them in here too.
+> **Helping hand**: The [Contributing guidelines](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/CONTRIBUTING.md) for this MOOC module include some very specific things: an introduction to using Git and GitHub, tips for getting started, contact information, how to alter the content and repor issues, a link to the `README` file, and information on the preferred content and code styles.
+Feel free to copy and adapt this for your own project as needed.

 <br/>